weecology/lab-manual/New-Lab-Member-Onboarding-Guide.md

 * "ethan" (Ethan White)
 * "morgan" (Morgan Ernest)

-The conference room schedule is under the portal1977@gmail.com account.
-You will need to send a request through the gmail calendar system to obtain access.
+The conference room schedule is maintained separately.
+You might need to contact someone who already has access to share the calendar with you.

 ## Lab Meeting